EmanuelNyasha/Project-Sign-Up-Form/README.md

 # Project-Sign-Up-Form

-Project to familirise with intermidiate HTML and CSS
+Project to familiarise with intermidiate HTML and CSS